Write a Java Command

 }

-• this.driver: It is the object can handle browser UI.
+• this.driver: It is the object that can handle the browser UI.

 • this.getTeamworksAPI(): This method returns an object that can invoke the BAW server REST API.

-• this.result: The result of the Java command, and the values in the result will pass to the following test commands in a test case.
+• this.result: The result of the Java command, and the values in the result will be passed to the following test commands in a test case.

-6. Below is a completed example of Java command, you could also find it in the package com.ibm.cte.sdc.bpm.testing.command.customized.MyJavaCommand
+6. Below is a completed example of a Java command; you could also find it in the package com.ibm.cte.sdc.bpm.testing.command.customized.MyJavaCommand

 package com.ibm.cte.sdc.bpm.testing.command.customized;